sorintlab/stolon/doc/simplecluster.md

 ```
+no keeper info available db=2a87ea79 keeper=postgres0
+no keeper info available db=2a87ea79 keeper=postgres0
-sentinel: master db "30376139" on keeper "postgres0" is failed
+master db is failed db=2a87ea79 keeper=postgres0
-sentinel: trying to find a standby to replace failed master
+trying to find a standby to replace failed master
-sentinel: electing db "64646634" on keeper "postgres1" as the new master
+electing db as the new master db=63343433 keeper=postgres1
 ```

 Now, inside the previous `psql` session you can redo the last select.
 The first time `psql` will report that the connection was closed and then it successfully reconnected: